thejeffreyli/gui_msa/DailyLog.md

 ### March 28, 2022 (Day 11)
 Updates:
-* Implemented documentation.
+* Implemented documentation and release information on GitHub repo.
-* Minor issues found by Chen:
-    (1) Some of the texts are incomplete when I run it on my PC, see the screen shot below.
-I believe you have already adjusted that and the text should be fine on your PC, but it seems that the texts may still be incomplete on other platforms.
-    (2) Can you modify the third line in the file “src/Makefile” by changing “LIBS = -mkl=sequential” to “LIBS = -qmkl=sequential”?
-The new Intel MKL changes its syntax a bit so the latest is -qmkl=xxx instead of -mkl=xxx
-    (3) In msa_kernel.py, line 42 and 43, can you replace “./postemsa.pl” and “./derivative.pl” with “perl postemsa.pl” and “perl derivative.pl”, respectively?
-After I download and unzip your code, I have to make those two *.pl files as executables first and then run msa_main.py; otherwise I get an error.
-Other uses may have the same problem; my suggested modification could prevent this error message even if the two *.pl were not made executables.

 ### March 29-30, 2022 (Day 12-13)
-Bugs:
+Bugs reported by Chen:
+* Texts may still be incomplete on other platforms.
+* Modify the third line in the file “src/Makefile” by changing “LIBS = -mkl=sequential” to “LIBS = -qmkl=sequential”.
+The new Intel MKL changes its syntax a bit so the latest is
+-qmkl=xxx instead of -mkl=xxx.
+* In msa_kernel.py, replace “./postemsa.pl” and “./derivative.pl” with “perl postemsa.pl” and “perl derivative.pl”, respectively.

 Updates:
 * Addressed issue regarding scalability across different screen resolutions.
 Reached out to Miaoqi from Argonne APS.